MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 For more information on `Key`, see the Remarks section of the [set Class](../standard-library/set-class.md) topic.

-Note that both [key_type](#key_type) and `value_type` are synonyms for the template parameter `Key`.
-Both types are provided for the set and multiset classes, where they are identical, for compatibility with the map and multimap classes, where they are distinct.
+Both [key_type](#key_type) and `value_type` are synonyms for the template parameter `Key`.
+Both types are provided for the set and multiset classes, where they're identical, for compatibility with the map and multimap classes, where they're distinct.

 ### Example